-- 1. The signing officers have reviewed the financial report - 2.
-Based on the knowledge of the officers, the financial report does not contain: - a).
-Any untrue statement of a material fact; - b).
-Omit to state a material fact which would make the statement misleading in the light of the circumstances under which the statement was made; - c).
-The financial statement represents fairly the financial condition and result of the operations of the Company as of, and for the period indicated; - 3.
-The signing officers: - a).
-Are responsible for establishing and maintaining internal control. - b).
-Have designed such internal control to ensure that material information relating to the Company is made known to such officers within the entity particularly during the period in which the periodic report was prepared. - c).
-Have evaluated the effectiveness of the Company's internal control as of date within 30 days prior to the time of this audited account. - i) The signing officers have disclosed to the Audit Committee of the Company. - ii).
-All significant deficiencies in the design or operations of the internal controls which would adversely affect the Company's ability to record, process, summarize and report financial data and have identified for any material weakness in internal controls;
+- 1. We have reviewed the report and to the best of our knowledge, the report does not contain; - (I) Any untrue statement of a material fact, or - (ii) Omit to state a material fact which would make the statements misleading in the light of the circumstances under which such statements were made; - 2.
+To the best of our knowledge, the financial statements and other financial information included in the report fairly present in all material respects the financial condition and results of operations of the Company as of, and the periods presented in the report. - 3.
+We: - a.
+Are responsible for establishing and maintaining internal control. - b.
+Have designed such internal control to ensure that material information relating to the Company is made known to such officers within the entity particularly during the period in which this financial statements was prepared. - c.
+Have evaluated the effectiveness of the Company's internal control as of date within 30 days prior to the time of this account. - 4. (i) We have disclosed to the audit committee; - (ii) All significant deficiencies in the design or operations of the internal controls which would adversely affect the Company's ability to record, process, summarize and report financial data and was identified for any material weakness in internal controls; - (iii) Any fraud whether or not material, that involve management or other employees who have significant role in the company's internal controls; - (iv) We have identified in the report whether or not there was significant changes in the internal controls or other factors that could significantly affect internal controls subsequent to the date of our evaluation, including any corrective actions with regards to significant deficiencies and material weakness.